Raphael-Boichot/The-TinyGB-Printer/README.md

 - [Slade1972](https://github.com/Slade1972) for the 3D printed enclosure (PCB 2.0 with display) and feedbacks on the building procedure and thorough compatibility tests with the Analogue Pocket.
 - [Björn Heirman](https://github.com/BjornB2) for the 3D printed enclosure (PCB 1.0 without display) and feedbacks on the device ergonomy.
 - [Rafael Zenaro](https://github.com/zenaror) for the initial idea ("hey man, why not doing a Pi Pico version of the NeoGB Printer now ?!") and because I reused many chunks of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 This project is finally more a demake than a remake of the NeoGB Printer.
 The TinyGB Printer was ought to be our new common project but it did not because real life is what it is.
 - [Toxa](https://github.com/untoxa) for refreshing my mind about some PNG format subtelties that greatly improved PNGenc integration into the project.
+He is also at the origin of the batteryless design.

 ![Chee Chai Aliens](/Images/Chee_Chai_Aliens.gif)